 I had no prior petitions – can my child still help me

-Again, it is important to talk about your individual case with an immigration attorney but there are a limited number of other options available.
-If you have Temporary Protective Status (TPS) or Deferred Action for Childhood Arrivals (DAPA) if your child is in the military, there may be options for you.
+Again, it is important to talk about your individual case with an immigration attorney, but there are a limited number of other options available.
+If you have Temporary Protective Status (TPS) or Deferred Action for Childhood Arrivals (DACA), or if your child is in the military, there may be options for you.

-Also, there is a possibility that the Supreme Court will approve the Deferred Action for Parents of US citizens/ lawful permanent residents (DAPA) and you may have the option of obtaining work authorization.
-However, this is a discretionary benefit and each presidential administration can decide whether the program stays in place or not, so you should talk with a licensed attorney about the benefits or risks before applying, if the Supreme Court allows for DAPA to go forward.
+Also, there is a possibility that the Supreme Court will approve the Deferred Action for Parents of US citizens/lawful permanent residents (DAPA) and you may have the option of obtaining work authorization.
+However, this is a discretionary benefit, and each presidential administration can decide whether the program stays in place or not, so you should talk with a licensed immigration attorney about the benefits and risks before applying, if the Supreme Court allows for DAPA to go forward.

 Our Office Locations

 The needs of our clients always come first.
 For the convenience of the individuals we serve, we have four office locations.
 No matter what the case entails, we look forward to meeting and working with you to get through this matter as efficiently and effectively as possible.